Steveorevo/node-red-contrib-nbrowser/README.md

 * **output** - An existing context property to place the headers into or flow output (default).
 When using a flow output, the headers will be available in msg.payload.
 ___
 ##### getHTML
-The inner HTML source code based on the given CSS selector or the entire source code for the current web page if the CSS selector paramter is left blank.
+The inner HTML source code based on the given CSS selector or the entire source code for the current web page if the CSS selector parameter is left blank.
 * **selector** - The CSS selector to retrieve HTML source from or blank for the entire web page.
 * **output** - An existing context property to place the HTML source into or flow output (default).
 When using a flow output, the source will be available in msg.payload.
 ___